kintone-samples/SAMPLE-YouTube-embed-plug-in/README.md

 3. Add the plug-in to a specific Kintone App
 Reference: https://get.kintone.help/hc/en-us/articles/115001511188-Adding-Plug-ins-to-an-App
 4. Make sure that a Blank Space field and either a Single Line Text field or Link field are placed in the form of your Kintone App.
 Access the plug-in settings, and set up the neccessary settings.
 Save the settings, and update the App.
-5. Click the + button on the Record List page to start adding a new record. add a Youtube video link to the Text or Link field and save the record.
+5. Click the + button on the Record List page to start adding a new record.
+Add a Youtube video link to the Text or Link field and save the record.
 The video will appear embedded in the place Blank Space field was placed.

 ## How to modify
 1. Fork to your repo